 Since solar sales in this VPA will be made in a phased manner across several states in India, and to ensure that the baseline requirements of the applied methodology AMS.III.AR. v7 and registered PoA-DD are met, the baseline is also one of the monitoring parameters in Section B.7.1 of the VPA-DD.
-As part of the monitoring, it will be recorded whether $\sigma$ not households being given the solar lighting systems used kerosene in the pre-project scenario.
+As part of the monitoring, it will be recorded whether or not households being given the solar lighting system used kerosene in the pre-project scenario.
 Only those households that used kerosene for lighting in the baseline scenario are included in the VPA for crediting.

-Further, to ensure that the baseline requirements of the methodology and the registered PoA-DD are still complied with by the VPA at the time of transition, a baseline survey was conducted by CME between September to October 2020.
-This survey was carried out through a random representative approach by considering end-users that have expressed an interest in buying the solar products from Partner Organizations (PO) who are part of the VPA at the time of submission for transition- Evangelical Social Action Forum (ESAF).
+Further, to ensure that the baseline requirements of the methodology and the registered PoA-DD are still complied with by the VPA at the time of transition, a baseline survey was conducted by CME in September and October 2020.
+This survey was carried out through a random representative approach by considering end-users that have expressed an interest in buying the solar products from Partner Organizations (PO) who are part of the VPA at the time of submission for transition.